How Midi Quest Works - A Quick Tour

 Getting the most from Midi Quest requires a few adjustments in how you relate to your hardware instruments.
 In the past you have no doubt worked entirely "in-place" within the confines of your instrument's internal memory, which means permanently overwriting an existing sound before being allowed to listen to another.

 With Midi Quest, in-place editing is a thing of the past.
-Instead, you upload your instrument's memory contents to your iPad, where it can be safely backed up.
-Then you are free to edit, audition, step between sounds, reorganize your banks and create sound libraries with complete security and ease.
+Instead, you upload your instrument's memory contents to your computer, where it can be safely backed up to your hard drive.
+Then you are free to edit, audition, step between sounds, reorganize your banks and create searchable sound libraries with complete security and ease.
 You are never forced to erase useful sounds to make room for new ones with Midi Quest.
 Look at your computer's hard drive as a virtually unlimited memory bank for the instruments in your studio.
 Once you have adjusted to this way of thinking you'll realize how limited in-place editing is, and you'll never want to go back.
 Your instrument's internal memory is still useful, of course.
 Whenever you perform away from your studio computer (at live gigs for example), all of the hardware-based storage within your instruments will still perform its duties; only now this memory will be optimally organized with the best sounds in your arsenal (not to mention it will be fully backed up on your studio computer's hard drive).
 You'll get the most from your gear and never worry about lost SysEx and erased patches ever again.